alexeymorgunov/structbioinfo/Answers.md

 e) The human protein is [P54136](http://www.uniprot.org/uniprot/P54136) with PDB structural model [4ZAJ](https://www.rcsb.org/structure/4ZAJ).
 PDB file is [here](files/4zaj.pdb).
 (You may need to reload `1F7U` if you have changed things in PyMOL after the previous exercise - follow the commands until loading the model.)
 ```
 fetch 4zaj
-select protein2, resi 1-588 in chain A in 4zaj
+select human, resi 1-588 in chain A in 4zaj
 deselect
 hide everything
 show cartoon, cerev